Best Mattresses for Fibromyalgia of 2023

 - Those looking for a lifetime warranty

 Layla is an all foam mattress with two firmness options and therapeutic copper built-in.
 These elements make it a good fit for fibromyalgia.
 The mattress is primarily memory foam and flippable for a medium firm side or a medium soft side.
 If one side is too hard or too soft, just flip.
 Both sides have supportive contouring memory foam that cushions joints and improves sleep; crucial to the fibromyalgia sufferer.

-They also infuse copper into the memory foam.
-Copper has beneficial effects on joints and swelling and is known to reduce pain and help with inflammation.
+Layla also infuses copper into the memory foam.
+Copper is believed to reduce pain and help with inflammation.
 In addition to great pain relief, Layla got a perfect score in responsiveness.
 This refers to how the foam reconstitutes after pressure and amounts to how easy the mattress is to move around on.
 With fibromyalgia, movement equates to pain, so ease of movement is especially important.

 Layla offers free shipping and returns, a 120-night sleep trial, along with a lifetime warranty, making it a great choice on all fronts.

 - Hot sleepers

 Getting a restful night’s sleep with fibromyalgia is challenging enough without the added difficulty of maintaining a comfortable temperature.
 Fortunately, the GhostBed Luxe could help you address both issues.
 Not only is it a fixture on our roundup of best cooling mattresses for hot sleepers, it also has several features conducive to pain relief.